sysrpl/Codebot.Web/README.md

 In this arrangement ``Codebot.Web folder`` is a sibling of the ``Test`` folder.
 The ``Codebot.Web`` folder contains a copy of this git repository and the ``Test`` folder contains your website project.

-The ``Test/wwwroot`` folder contains the content of your website including any static files and subfolder you want to serve.
-Whenever a client web browser requests a page or resource the web server will look for those resources starting in the ``wwwroot`` folder.
+The ``Test/wwwroot`` folder contains the content of your website including any static files and subfolders might want to serve.
+When a client web browser requests a resource the web server will search for them begining in the ``wwwroot`` folder.

-Whenever a request is made to a folder this framework will look for a file named ``home.ashx`` and read its contents.
-The contents of ``home.ashx`` with contain the name of the class used to handle the incomming request.
+If a request is made to a folder the framework will search for a special file named ``home.ashx`` and read its contents.
+The contents of ``home.ashx`` should contain the name of the class used to handle the incomming request by this framework.
 In our case, the name of the class is ``Test.Hello, Test``, where ``Test.Hello`` is the namespace qualified name of the class, and ``, Test`` reference the the assembly name where the class is located.
+This class should derived from BasicHandler or one of its descendants.
+An instance of that class type will be created by the framework and invoked passing it the current ``HttpContext``.

+Using this design of folders containing a ``home.ashx`` file you can easily design a website with one or more varying page handler types.

 ## Serving Pages from Your Class

-A simple way to serve a web page from your class is to decorate it with ``DefaultPage`` attribute.
-This will cause the class to look for a file resource starting in the ``wwwroot`` folder that matches your name.
+A simple way to serve a web page from your handler class is to decorate it with ``DefaultPage`` attribute.
+This will cause the handler to look for a file resource starting in the ``wwwroot`` folder matching the filename adorned to your attribute.
 In the code example at the top of this document that file resource is ``home.html``.

 ```csharp
     [DefaultPage("home.html")]
     public class Hello : PageHandler
 ```

-The ``DefaultPage`` attribute is completely optional.
-If you wanted to generate the page yourself through code you could write the following:
+It should be noted that the ``DefaultPage`` attribute is completely optional.
+If you wanted to generate the page yourself through code.
+You could override the ``EmptyPage`` method and write a response manually using the following:

 ```csharp
 using Codebot.Web;